ProperGolfing · Evidence-Based Analysis

 • Rhythm-first learning accelerates coordination

-Six-Second Finish
+⏱️ Six-Second Finish

-• Balance stabilisation
+• Balance stabilisation is neurologically trainable

-• Confidence recoding
+• Confidence recoding happens through repetition

-• Nervous-system calming
+• Nervous-system calming that lasts on the course

 Final Conclusion

-• The real problem has not yet been named
+The real problem has not yet been named

-• Past coaching taught them to protect themselves
+Past coaching taught them to protect themselves

-• Tension has been normalised
+Tension has been normalised as part of the game

-• Decline has been wrongly accepted
+Decline has been wrongly accepted as inevitable age

 "Understanding creates need.
 Persuasion is unnecessary."

 The ProperGolfing Vault proves that once golfers recognise what has been interfering with their swing, joining becomes obvious.
+This is not persuasion.
+It is recognition.